 CALCULATE RESULTS - Compute maximum slope and amplitude, lag time and area under curve.
-Available only in Document Menu.

 This command is used to calculate the maximum Slope and Amplitude, lag time and area under curve in the selected area of the active curves.
 When this command is selected a dialog will be displayed on the screen.